xlepotato/Blackjack/README.md

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">
-<h2 align="center">Blackjack Game</h2>
+<h2 align="center">Blackjack Game ♠</h2>

   <p align="center">
     A command-line interface (CLI) implementation of the classic casino card game, Blackjack. <br />
-    Fight against a computer dealer today and strive to get a hand closest to 21!
+    Try your luck by fighting against a computer dealer today and strive to get a hand closest to 21!
     <br />
     <br />
     <a href="#about-the-project"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/xlepotato/Blackjack/issues">Report Bug</a>
-    ·
-    <a href="https://github.com/xlepotato/Blackjack/issues">Request Feature</a>
   </p>
 </div>